Children’s Health and Education

 Global Volunteer Month

 Since 2006, we have designated the month of June as “Global Volunteer Month” during which a variety of community service events are held around the world.
-With a goal for every employee to dedicate at least one hour of volunteering time, this effort has been achieving record-high results every year.
+We encourage every employee to dedicate at least one hour of volunteering time during the campaign.

 The Firm’s annual charity appeal, one of the largest fundraising campaigns organized in Tokyo, started in 2003.
 With employees’ donations and the Firm’s matching gift, Morgan Stanley continues to support charity organizations in the community for a range of worthy causes.

 Little Olive Child Foundation

-As one of the core charity partners of Morgan Stanly in Japan, Tokyo employees have been supporting Little Olive Child Foundation, which serves the neediest of children living with hardships including incurable diseases, physical handicaps or the after-effects of natural disasters.
-Since 2011, employees have been supporting their activities in disaster-hit regions in Tohoku and Kumamoto with fundraising and volunteering.
-Most recently, volunteers have helped build safe indoor playrooms and café facilities for children in the affected areas.
+Since 2011, Tokyo employees have been supporting Little Olive Child Foundation, which serves the neediest of children living with hardships including incurable diseases, physical handicaps or the after-effects of natural disasters.
+We support their activities in disaster-hit regions in Tohoku and Kumamoto through fundraising and volunteering.
+Most recently, our employees have helped build safe indoor playrooms and café facilities for children in the affected areas.